tudorjuravlea/tudorjuravlea/README.md

 ### What I work on

 **Raiffeisen Bank.**
 Service Design Lead.
-Set up the service design practice inside the bank: service blueprints, customer journeys, research-led redesigns of core banking flows, all held to the bank's unified design system.
+Set up the service design practice: service blueprints, customer journeys, research-led redesigns of core banking flows

 **Design Thinking Society.**
 The innovation consultancy I co-founded and ran for 7 years.
 I coached client teams through end-to-end innovation projects in more than 40 organisations (companies, NGOs, institutions), from discovery and synthesis to prototyping, usability testing and business-model validation.
 Now closed.